Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 developer ratio that will only result in violating goal two and most product managers will have a difficult time representing technical projects.

-There are any number of agile software methodologies promising to help with goal one, but they were all based on already implemented ideas or squeezing more feedback out of customers.
-If any new progress was going to be made then we would need a change to the way developers operate that affords them more time for input on guidance.
+There are any number of agile software methodologies promising to help, but they are based on already common techniques or squeezing more feedback out of customers.
+If new progress is going to be made then we need to change to the way developers operate without assuming instantaneous usage statistics (the lag on uptake can routinely be years for many types of code like security or new B2B features).

 Before Covid popularized remote work, I had only seen two major efforts to change the _way_ we work - Scrum/open office and CI/CD.
 On CI/CD, Martin Fowler [wrote in 2006](https://martinfowler.com/articles/continuousIntegration.html):